AdobeDocs/experience-platform.en/help/sandboxes/sandbox-tooling-api/tools.md

 ## Job details {#details}

-You can fetch the job JSON independently, by making a GET request to the `/tools` endpoint while a providing the ID of the job.
+To independently fetch the job JSON data, make a GET request to the `/tools` endpoint and provide the ID of the job.

 **API format**